BSN++: Complementary Boundary Regressor with Scale-Balanced Relation Modeling for Temporal Action Proposal Generation: Experiments

 \subsection{Ablation Experiments}

 In this section, we comprehensively evaluate our proposed BSN++ on the validation set of ActivityNet-1.3.

 \textbf{Effectiveness and efficiency of modules in BSN++.} We perform the ablation studies with different architecture settings to verify the effectiveness and efficiency of each module proposed in BSN++.
-The evaluation results shown in Table \ref{table_ablation_anet} demonstrate that: (1) the Encoder-Decoder architecture can effectively learn ``\textit{local and global}" contexts for accurate boundary prediction compared to the previous works which only explore the local details; (2) the bidirectional matching mechanism further validates the importance of future context in assisting the boundary judgement; (3) as for the proposal quality evaluation, unlike the previous works which treat the proposals separately, the proposal relation block can provide more global and representative features for accurate and discriminative proposals scoring; (4) besides, with scale-balanced sampling, the model can obtain equivalent balancing; (5) final, integrating all the separated modules into an end-to-end network, we can obtain the competing performance improvement; (6) BSN++ achieves the great overall efficiency than previous methods.
+The evaluation results shown in Table \ref{table_ablation_anet} demonstrate that: (1) the Encoder-Decoder architecture can effectively learn ``\textit{local and global}" contexts for accurate boundary prediction compared to the previous works which only explore the local details; (2) the bidirectional matching mechanism further validates the importance of future context in assisting the boundary judgement; (3) unlike the previous works which treat the proposals separately, the proposal relation block can provide more comprehensive features for accurate and discriminative proposals scoring; (4) besides, with scale-balanced sampling, the model can obtain equivalent balancing; (5) final, integrating all the separated modules into an end-to-end network, we can obtain the competing performance improvement; (6) BSN++ achieves the great overall efficiency than previous methods.

 \textbf{Ablation comparison with BSN.} We conduct a direct comparison to BSN\cite{BSN} to confirm the effectiveness and superiority of our BSN++.
 As shown in Table \ref{table_ablation_anet}, the TEM of BSN which only considers the local details for boundary probabilities sequence generation is inferior with limited receptive fields.
-Meanwhile, without the full use of temporal context, it is also not robust in complicated scenarios.
-However, BSN++ attempts to address these issues and the experimental results reveal the effectiveness of our designed modules.
-On the other hand, BSN fails to model the proposal-proposal relations for confidence regression, as well as neglect the imbalance data distribution against proposal duration.
-However, our model addresses these issues accordingly and effectively.
+Meanwhile, without the full usage of temporal context, it is also not robust in complicated scenarios.
+Besides, BSN fails to model the proposal relations for confidence regression, as well as neglect the imbalance data distribution against proposal duration.
+However, our BSN++ handles these issues accordingly and effectively.

 \textbf{Generalizability of proposals.} Another key property of the proposal generation method is the generalizability.
 To evaluate this property, two un-overlapped action subsets: ``Sports, Exercise, and Recreation" and ``Socializing, Relaxing, and Leisure" of ActivityNet-1.3 are chosen as \textit{seen} and \textit{unseen} subsets separately.
 There are 87 and 38 action categories, 4455 and 1903 training videos, 2198 and 896 validation videos on \textit{seen} and \textit{unseen} subsets separately.
 We adopt C3D network pre-trained on Sports-1M dataset for feature extraction.
 Then we train BSN++ with \textit{seen} and \textit{seen+unseen} training videos separately, and evaluate both models on \textit{seen} and \textit{unseen} validation videos separately.
 Results in Table \ref{generalizability} reveal that there is only slight performance drop on unseen categories, suggesting that BSN++ achieves great generalizability to generate high quality proposals for unseen actions.